NCAS-CMS/cfdm/docs/source/tutorial.rst

 ----

 The metadata constructs describe the field construct that contains them.
-Each CF data model metadata construct has a corresponding cfdm
+Each :ref:`CF data model metadata construct <CF-data-model>` has a corresponding cfdm class:
-class:

 =======================  ==============================  =====================
 CF data model construct  Description                     cfdm class